VMware vSphere In-Guest Services

 - For Linux-based machines, make sure that the SSH Server is started.

 - At the bottom of the inventory pane, click Infrastructure View.

 - In the inventory pane, select the necessary infrastructure object.

 - Provide OS authentication credentials (user name and password) to access the list of running services.

 You can start, stop and restart a running service, or create an alarm based on the service state or object performance:

 - To restart a service, click the Restart button, or right-click a necessary service and select Restart from the shortcut menu.

 - To disconnect from guest OS, click the Disconnect button.

-- [For Windows-based machines] To create an alarm, select one or more services in the list, click the Create Alarm button, and select the type of rule on which the alarm must be based.
+- [For Windows-based machines] To create an alarm, select a service in the list, click the Create Alarm button, and select the type of rule on which the alarm must be based.
 For details on alarm rules, see section Alarm Rules of the Veeam ONE Working with Alarms Guide.